JPhilipp/powerdalle/README.md

 # Power Dall-E
 The Power Dall-E local web UI is a simple way to use Dall-E 3 with its advanced parameters like style (vivid vs natural) or quality (standard vs hd).
 You can also use it to keep generating images when your main ChatGPT Dall-E is throttling you.
-This app locally remembers your past creations and shows them in a newest-first list, including your prompt as well as the prompt as Dall-E rewrote it behind the scenes.
+This app locally remembers your past creations and shows them in a newest-first list, including your prompt as well as the prompt Dall-E rewrote behind the scenes.
 This app does not connect to any server outside of your local one and OpenAI.
 Be aware of the costs though, as every API call is paid to OpenAI as per their usual pricing.

 ![Screenshot](screenshot.png)
+_As you scroll down, your older creations also show._

 # Installation